wsvincent/djangoforbeginners/Readme.md

 [![GitHub stars](https://img.shields.io/github/stars/wsvincent/djangoforbeginners)](https://github.com/wsvincent/djangoforbeginners/stargazers)

-This is the code repository for [Django for Beginners](https://djangoforbeginners.com/), written by [William Vincent](https://wsvincent.com).
+This is the source code for [Django for Beginners](https://djangoforbeginners.com/), written by [William Vincent](https://wsvincent.com).
 It contains all the supporting project files necessary to work through the book from beginning to end.

 Foreword: [Carlton Gibson](https://github.com/carltongibson/)